MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/3/index.md

 - [ ] Their accounts automatically convert to discretionary management.
 - [ ] They lose all advisor support.

-> **Explanation:** If you do only a few trades per year, paying a recurring fee may exceed what would have been spent on a simple commission structure.
+> **Explanation:**( If you do only a few trades per year, paying a recurring fee may exceed what would have been spent on a simple commission structure.)

----

 ### In a non-managed fee-based account, the periodic fee typically covers:
 - [x] Ongoing advisory support, research, and trade costs.